 And if you want to get a hearty breakfast you can hold in your hand, your pancake mix is perfect for making Copycat McDonald’s McGriddles!

-How to Store Homemade Pancake Mix:
+How to Store

-Rubbermaid Brilliance Pantry Airtight Food Storage Container
+Rubbermaid Brilliance Pantry Airtight Food Storage Containers

 To store the mix, you can put it in any airtight container.
 I love the Rubbermaid Brilliance storage containers because they lock super well.